 Alberto Ibargüen, president of the John S. and James L. Knight Foundation, will present the Knight International Journalism Awards at the ICFJ 30th Anniversary Awards Dinner.

 Ibargüen has served as president of Knight Foundation since 2005.
 With Ibargüen at the helm, Knight Foundation has led the transformation of the news industry by encouraging newsrooms’ digital evolution and by seeding innovative ideas for engaging and informing the public.
-Under his leadership, Knight Foundation launched the pioneering Knight News Challenge seven years ago and the Knight Prototype Fund in 2012.
+Under his leadership, Knight Foundation launched the pioneering Knight News Challenge in 2006 and the Knight Prototype Fund in 2012.

 After earning a bachelor of arts degree in history from Wesleyan University, Ibargüen served as a Peace Corps volunteer in Venezuela and staffer in Colombia.
 After graduating from University of Pennsylvania law school, Ibargüen practiced law in Hartford, Conn., before beginning his journalism career at The Hartford Courant.